Eric Jones (climber): Exploits

 In 1969, Jones ascended the Bonatti Pillar on the Dru solo, and in 1971, he was the first person to climb the Central Pillar of Brouillard on the south ridge of Mont Blanc.

 Many of his exploits, such as the Eiger ascent and the Matterhorn ascent, have been filmed by award-winning cameraman Leo Dickinson.
 Jones and Dickinson, with two other climbers, made the first complete film of the Eiger climb in 1970, with Jones' first British solo ascent following in 1981, resulting in the acclaimed film Eiger Solo.

 Dickinson who wrote a book called Filming the Impossible also worked with Jones when he filmed Ice Climbing with Eric Jones in Switzerland.

+Jones was filming Reinhold Messner and Peter Habeler when they made the first ascent of Everest without oxygen in 1978.
+He reached the South Col at 7,900m but did not continue to the summit because of concerns about frostbite.